We Fight Tirelessly For You

 In order for there to be a recovery for pain and suffering pursuant to New York no-fault motor vehicle insurance law, the injury sustained has to qualify as a serious injury as defined by the no-fault law.

-We have the knowledge and experience to help you obtain the best recovery from insurance companies responsible for policy coverage of negligent drivers, as well as helping you recover money from your own UIM policy in the event you were injured by an uninsured or underinsured driver.
+Our Long Island personal injury attorneys have the knowledge and experience to help you obtain the best recovery from insurance companies responsible for policy coverage of negligent drivers, as well as helping you recover money from your own UIM policy in the event you were injured by an uninsured or underinsured driver.

 Can I Be Compensated for Truck Accidents?